Everything Bagel Babka

 Everything bagel babka is my new favorite bread.

-How to Make Savory Babka Dough
+Savory Babka Dough

-We’re going to use my same basic babka dough I’ve used in all my recipe thus far, full of milk, eggs, and butter.
+We’re going to use my same basic babka dough I’ve used in all my recipes thus far, full of milk, eggs, and butter.
 It kneads beautifully, is soft and easy to roll out, and bakes with just the right amount of chew.

 But since we’re going savory, we’re cutting down the sugar and adding some everything bagel flavorings right into the dough: a little extra salt, some garlic powder, and some onion powder.